 The following table details the sensitivity to a 10% increase and decrease in the relevant foreign currencies against the functional currency of each Group entity.
-10% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the possible change in foreign currency denominated monetary items and adjusts their translation at the period end for a 10% change in foreign currency rates.
+10% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the possible change in foreign exchange rates.
+The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 10% change in foreign currency rates.
 The sensitivity analysis includes external borrowings where they gave rise to an impact on the Group's profit or loss.
 There is no impact on the Group's equity.